Project 2012 2010 Season

 Richard Holt

-Richard has been very pleased with the progress of all is group and particularly the Project 2012 athletes.
-Most of the 40 athletes he coaches have achieved Pbs this year and many are now competing well for their club on a regular basis.
-The group have helped the K&P Senior Teams (particularly the BAL team) perform above expectation in their leages and the Junior League team to win their division of the Junior League.
+Again, Richard has been very pleased with the progress of most is group (injuries aside).
+Most of the 40 athletes he coaches continue to improve and many are now competing well for their club on a regular basis.

 The Kestrel Club for youngsters, which is creating the next generation of athletes in the Kingston area is grown massively and now has over 50 youngsters involved.

-Richard's achilles problems have persisted this year, so he hasn't run to his full potential, but still picked up a bronze in the BMAF M35 Championships at 400m hurdles in 59.21 and place 4th in the Surrey Senior Championships.
+Richard's achilles problems have persisted this year, so he didn't run to his full potential, but still picked up a bronze in the BMAF M35 Championships at 400m hurdles in 59.21 and placed 4th in the Surrey Senior Championships.
+His best time for the year 58.4, was set in a low-key Rosenheim meeting, but represents his best time since 2001, when he was a mere 29 years old!!

 Jenna Hill